Ohio votes against Issue 1 in special election. Here's what that could mean for abortion rights.

 Washington — Ohio voters on Tuesday definitively rejected a closely watched proposal known as Issue 1 that would've made it more difficult to amend the state constitution, delivering a crucial victory to pro-abortion rights supporters ahead of a November vote on enshrining reproductive rights in the Ohio Constitution.

 The Associated Press projects the proposed constitutional amendment failed to garner the majority support it needed to pass.
-With a little under half of precincts reporting, the measure was failing by a margin of 57% to 42% two after polls had closed.
+With all precincts reporting, and 58,000 absentee and provisional ballots outstanding, the measure was failing by a margin of 57.01% to 42.99%.

 Issue 1 would have raised the threshold for approving future changes to the state constitution through the ballot box from a simple majority — 50%, plus one vote — to 60%.